JPraj902/Supplier-Product-Order-Management/README.md

 ```
 7. **Submit a Pull Request**: Open a pull request on the original repository.

-## 📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 ## 📞 Contact
 If you have any questions, suggestions, or issues, feel free to open an issue in this repository or contact the project maintainer via GitHub.